pgjones/flake8-sql/README.md

 ### Q440 Keyword is not uppercase

-This checks and ensures that all the SQL reserved [keywords](https://github.com/PyCQA/flake8-import-order/blob/master/flake8_sql/keywords.py) are uppercase.
+This checks that all the SQL reserved [keywords](https://github.com/PyCQA/flake8-import-order/blob/master/flake8_sql/keywords.py) are uppercase.

+### Q441 Name is not snake_case

+This checks that all the non SQL keywords are snake_case, which due to a limitation means simply that the word is lowercase.

 ## Limitations